Project Planning Scheduling Techniques and Project Schedule Management

 Project management teams use various tools and techniques to create work schedules and measure the performance of their projects.
-Project scheduling is one of the most important process which combines time, tasks, resources and costs in a project.
+Project scheduling is one of the most important processes which combines time, tasks, resources and costs in a project.
 Basically work schedules are created by listing the activities, determining activity durations and assigning activity relationships.
-Gantt Charts, Pert Diagrams and CPM are the most common scheduling techniques used for creating work schedules.
+Gantt Charts, PERT Diagrams, and CPM are the most common project planning and scheduling techniques and methods used for creating work schedules.
 One or all of these techniques can be used based on the requirements and the complexity of the project.

-In this article we will take a glance at the most commom scheduling techniques in project management.
+In this article, we will take a glance at the most common planning and scheduling techniques in project management.

 Importance of Using Scheduling Techniques

 A project schedule creates a roadmap for major deliverables of a project.
 Therefore having a complete and proper project schedule demonstrates to you what you have to do in the next period.
 You can see the relationships of activities, major project milestones that must be achieved under a given deadline.

 With employing right scheduling methods, you can manage the sequence of activities, tasks and project scope and take actions when needed.
 By assigning the resources to the schedule, you can also detect the overloads and make resource leveling.
 Therefore, project schedule management is vital for the success of any project.

 Gantt Charts are also known as bar charts.
 Activities are represented as bars and the length of each bar represents the activity duration.
 The beginning of the bar shows the start date and the end of the bar shows the end date of the activity.
 Depending on the project execution plan and resource availability, these bars may be sequential or run in parallel.
 Gantt Charts are simple tools, therefore, project management teams and stakeholders can easily understand it and manage their projects by the help of it.